 Buddy was a cute thing too.
 Had a rock solid topline, a loosey-goosey silly tail that wagged like a beagle’s tail when he was happy and eyes about the color of his coat (lighter than they should be).
 I showed him to half of his points including a major.
 He learned to chase bunnies and did a little of that….
 Met Sue Campeau (Suddanly) along that time.
 Jimmie or Jean showed him to the rest and we had our first champion!

 My interesting take-home from the national is from the mass of people with dogs under the tent.
 Any snarky dog that sounded off resulted in everyone raising their lead hand (like synchronized little robots) about 6” to be sure their dog was under control.
-Thelma Brown judged and that’s the year Carol Webb wore a vest with a needlepoint basenji on the back (everybody was quite envious) and the BOB dog was Mary Lou Kenworthy’s (Kenset) Prune.
+Thelma Brown judged and that’s the year Carol Webb wore a vest with a needlepoint basenji on the back (everybody was quite envious).
+The BOB dog was Mary Lou Kenworthy’s (Kenset) Prune.